We spend about a third of our lives in bed, so we truly believe it’s worth investing in a great set of sheets.

 The Beginning of Our Journey

 “In order to understand any product, you need to research it.
-All brands mention thread count, so it must matter.
-But it wasn’t until I started to do research and travel to China that I really understood what that meant,” says Julien Roy, Westlake Home’s Chief Technology Officer.
+All brands mention thread count, so I thought it must matter.
+But it wasn’t until I started to do some research and travel to China that I really understood what it meant,” says Julien Roy, Westlake Home’s Chief Technology Officer.
 “We researched both old and newer techniques creating organic cotton products out of the natural organic cotton fiber.
 Most competitive sheet sets utilize modern manufacturing processes, but don’t attain the softness of our sheets.
 And these organic cotton sheets are being manufactured in Peru, China, Italy, Pakistan, the U.S., and other countries.”

 “I started to visit different manufacturing plants and found that to create the quality 100% organic cotton sheets we wanted for Westlake Home, it really comes down to the best choices in how the cotton is grown and manufactured, such as the soil quality and precipitation.”